 What Is Transportation Logistics Management?

 Transportation logistics management is a field that demands precision, analysis, and negotiation skills.
 Read on to learn more about the field and some of the career and training options available to you.
-Schools offering Logistics & Transportation Management degrees can also be found in these popular choices.

 Transportation logistics management is an integral part of delivering goods from suppliers to customers.
 Everything and everyone involved in the delivery of products or materials is encompassed by supply chain management, including transportation logistics management.
 Logistics experts need to focus on transportation, specifically the efficient planning and procurement of transportation for products and materials.
 Freight trains, trucks, ships, and planes move goods every day.
 Knowledge of the rules, regulations, benefits, and costs associated with these modes of transport is necessary for professionals in this field.
 To succeed, you may also need strong skills in strategic planning, customer service, leadership, and math.